-How To Calculate the Size of a Stop Loss When Trading
+How to Calculate the Size of a Stop Loss When Trading

 Correctly Placing a Stop Loss

-Therefore, when you buy, you need to give the trade a bit of room to move before it starts to go up.
-But, if you are buying you are expecting the price to go higher, so if it starts to drop too much it should hit your stop loss because you were wrong in your expectation.
+Therefore, when you buy, give the trade a bit of room to move before it starts to go up.
+However, if you have chosen to buy a stock, you are expecting the price to go higher, so if the stock starts to drop too much it will hit your stop loss because you set the wrong expectation about the market's direction.

 As a general guideline, when you are short selling, place a stop loss above a recent price bar high.

-If the price moves above that high again you may be wrong about the price going down, and therefore it is time to exit the trade.
+If the price moves above that high again you may be wrong about the price going down, and therefore it is time to exit your trade.
 Figure 2 (click to open) shows examples of this tactic.

-If short the EUR/USD forex pair at 1.1569, and have a stop loss at 1.1575, you have 6 pips at risk (per lot).
+If you short the EUR/USD forex currency pair at 1.1569 and have a stop loss at 1.1575, you have 6 pips at risk, per lot.

 Control Your Account Risk

-Final Word On Calculating a Stop Loss
+Final Word on Calculating a Stop Loss

-The stop loss should only be hit if you are wrong about the direction of the market.
-You need to know your cents/ticks/pips at risk on each trade because this allows you to calculate your dollars at risk, which is a much more important calculation.
-Your dollars at risk on each trade should ideally be kept to 1% or less of your trading capital.
-That way, even a string of losses won't greatly deplete your trading account.
+The stop loss should only be hit if you predicted incorrectly about the direction of the market.
+You need to know your cents/ticks/pips at risk on each trade because this allows you to calculate your dollars at risk, which is a much more important calculation and guides your future trades.
+Your dollars at risk on each trade should ideally be kept to 1 percent or less of your trading capital so that even a string of losses won't greatly deplete your trading account.